MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Linear Algebra
 **************

 This chapter describes the real :type:`matrix`, complex :type:`cmatrix` and integer :type:`imatrix` objects as supported by MAD-NG.
-The module for `Matrix <https://en.wikipedia.org/wiki/Matrix_(mathematics)>`_ is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, matrices are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
+The module for `Vector <https://en.wikipedia.org/wiki/Vector_(mathematics_and_physics)>`_ and `Matrix <https://en.wikipedia.org/wiki/Matrix_(mathematics)>`_ is not exposed, only the contructors are visible from the :mod:`MAD` environment and thus, matrices are handled directly by their methods or by the generic functions of the same name from the module :mod:`MAD.gmath`.
 The :type:`imatrix`, i.e. matrix of integers, are mainly used for indexing other types of matrix and therefore supports only a limited subset of the features.
 Column and row vectors are shortcuts for :math:`[n\times 1]` and :math:`[1\times n]` matrices respectively.
-Note that :type:`matrix`, :type:`cmatrix` and :type:`imatrix` are all defined as C structures for direct compliance with the C API.
+Note that :type:`matrix`, :type:`cmatrix` and :type:`imatrix` are all defined as C structures including a row-major array for direct compliance with the C API.

 Types promotion
 ===============

 The matrix operations may involve other data types like real and complex numbers leading to many combinations of types.
-In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer-as-index numbers respectively, :var:`vec`, :var:`cvec` and :var:`ivec` for real, complex and integer vectors respectively, and :var:`mat`, :var:`cmat` and :var:`imat` for real, complex and integer matrices respectively.
+In order to simplify the descriptions, the generic names :var:`num`, :var:`cpx` and :var:`idx` (indexes) are used for real, complex and integer numbers respectively, :var:`vec`, :var:`cvec` and :var:`ivec` for real, complex and integer vectors respectively, and :var:`mat`, :var:`cmat` and :var:`imat` for real, complex and integer matrices respectively.
 For example, the sum of a complex number :var:`cpx` and a real matrix :var:`mat` gives a complex matrix :var:`cmat`.
 The case of :var:`idx` means that a :type:`number` will be interpreted as an index and automatically rounded if it does not hold an integer value.
 The following table summarizes all valid combinations of types for binary operations involving at least one matrix type:

 =================  ==================  ===============
 Left Operand Type  Right Operand Type  Result Type